Helping a Chef Do Taco Research Might Kill You

 It turns out he's up to a whole lot.
 Seven years ago, the young chef was a barista, just starting to dabble in cooking.
 Now he's what the kids call "crushing it."
 Each course he drops off at our table is better than the next.
 We start with warm oysters with dill oil and apples, move on to a beef tartare tostada with cured egg yolk, then a salad of fat smoked tomatoes with avocado puree, fried quinoa, and local cheese.

 I'm not even hungry when we get to the duck confit with burnt onion and orange sauce.
 I'm dead by the time Valenzuela puts down flan and cherry pie.

 "I'm glad this food is being done out here," Ruiz says.
 "You're going to come out here and say, 'I want a plate of enchiladas'?
 Fuck you!
 You can quote me on that."

 The Valle is not the place you visit for enchiladas.
 It's a place to sample creations from some of Mexico's best and brightest chefs.
 The area is rife with amazing restaurants, and we don't have much time in town, so we head to second dinner at Javier Plascencia's Finca Altozano.

 Eddie orders the chocolate clams.
-"They're one of my favorite things on the planet," he says.
+"They're one of my favourite things on the planet," he says.
 He has his DSLR camera in tow, documenting all of the eating and drinking going on, filing away the food memories for future reference.
 We get some dense, nutty bread, tender beef brisket, octopus, and bone marrow.
-I am as stuffed as the stuffed zucchini we demolish.
+I am as stuffed as the stuffed courgette we demolish.

 I'm a heavy, sloshing skin bag of food, Valle wine, and mezcal by the time we get back to Encuentro.
 It's not time for bed—it's time for alcohol again.
 We sample more vino from the Valle, mezcal from Oaxaca, and pick the brain of our bartender, Abimal.